-The Audit Committee is a standing committee of the Board.
+The Audit Committee is a standing Committee of the Board.
 According to its Charter, the Audit Committee must be comprised of at least three independent directors.
-The current members of the Audit Committee are Mr. Herminio A. Blanco (Chair), Ms. Isela Costantini, Mr. José Alberto Garzón and Mr. Javier González Fraga.
+The current members of the Audit Committee are Mr. Herminio A. Blanco (Chair), Ms. Alexandra M. Aguirre, Ms. Isela Costantini, Mr. José Alberto Garzón and Mr. Eduardo Hecker.

 The Board has determined that all members of the Audit Committee are independent directors under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of NYSE Listed Company Manual, and Rule No. 05-2011 as amended by Rule 05-2014 of the Superintendency of Banks of Panama.
-In addition, at least one of the members of the Audit Committee is an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. The Audit Committee's financial expert is Mr. Javier González Fraga, who replaced Mr. Menendez Duque in such capacity after his passing on June 29, 2019.
+In addition, at least one of the members of the Audit Committee is an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. The Audit Committee's financial expert is Mr. Herminio A. Blanco.

-The purpose of the Audit Committee is to provide assistance to the Board in fulfilling its oversight responsibilities regarding the processing of the Bank's financial information, the integrity of the Bank's financial statements, the Bank's system of internal controls over financial reporting, the performance of both the internal audit and the independent registered public accounting firm, the Bank's corporate governance, compliance with legal and regulatory requirements and the Bank's Code of Ethics.
+The purpose of the Audit Committee is to provide assistance to the Board in fulfilling its oversight responsibilities regarding the processing of the Bank's financial information, the integrity of the Bank's financial statements, the Bank's system of internal controls over financial reporting, the performance of both the internal audit and the independent registered public accounting firm, compliance with legal and regulatory requirements and the Bank's Code of Ethics.
 The Audit Committee meets with each of the internal and independent auditors and the Bank's management to discuss the Bank's audited consolidated financial statements and management's discussion and analysis of financial condition and results of operations.

-The Audit Committee meets at least six times per year, as required by the Superintendency of Banks of Panama and the committee charter, or more often if the circumstances so require.
-During the fiscal year ended December 31, 2019, the committee met six times.
+The Audit Committee meets at least six times per year, as required by the Superintendency of Banks of Panama and the Committee charter, or more often if the circumstances so require.
+During the fiscal year ended December 31, 2020, the Audit Committee met six times.

-The Audit Committee, in its capacity as a committee of the Board, is directly responsible for recommending to the shareholders the renewal or replacement of the Bank's independent auditors at the Annual Shareholders' Meeting, the compensation of the independent auditors (including the pre-approval of all audit and non-audit services) and oversight of the independent auditors, including the resolution of disagreements regarding financial reporting between the Bank's management and the independent auditors.
-The Bank's independent auditors are required to report directly to the committee.
+The Audit Committee, in its capacity as a Committee of the Board, is directly responsible for recommending to the shareholders the renewal or replacement of the Bank's independent auditors at the Annual Shareholders' Meeting, the compensation of the independent auditors (including the pre-approval of all audit and non-audit services) and oversight of the independent auditors, including the resolution of disagreements regarding financial reporting between the Bank's management and the independent auditors.
+The Bank's independent auditors are required to report directly to the Audit Committee.

-The Charter of the Audit Committee requires an annual self-evaluation of the committee's performance.
+The Charter of the Audit Committee requires an annual self-evaluation of its performance.

-The Audit Committee pre-approved all audit and non-audit services of the Bank's independent auditors in 2019.
+The Audit Committee pre-approved all audit and non-audit services of the Bank's independent auditors in 2020.

-The table below summarizes the fees paid and/or accrued by the Bank for audit services provided by KPMG, as well as fees paid by the Bank for audit-related services provided by KPMG and Deloitte (the Bank's independent registered public accounting firm until 2017):
+The table below summarizes the fees paid and/or accrued by the Bank for audit services provided by KPMG, as well as fees paid by the Bank for audit-related services provided by KPMG and Deloitte (the Bank's independent registered public accounting firm until 2017) for each of the last two fiscal years:

-2019 2018
+2020 2019

-Audit Fees \$680,000 \$684,919
+Audit Fees \$771,412 \$680,000

-Audit-Related Fees \$185,149 \$259,671
+Audit-Related Fees \$399,768 \$185,149

-Tax Fees
+Tax Fees -

-All Other Fees
+All Other Fees -

-Total \$865,149 \$944,590
+Total \$1,171,180 \$865,149